-Employees working seven-and-half or more consecutive hours in one day are entitled to a 30minute uninterrupted, unpaid lunch break.
+Employees working seven-and-half or more consecutive hours in one day are entitled to a 30-minute uninterrupted, unpaid lunch break.
 Non-exempt employees may be required to notify their supervisor at the beginning and end of their lunch break.
 Non-exempt employees must take their lunch break and may not work during the break.
 Employees who do not wish to take this break must contact the CEO and may be required to complete relevant documentation.
-If an employee believes they require additional breaks during the day, including with regard to lactation or medical issues, they must communicate the request for additional breaks with their manager or the designated HR representative.
+If you believe you require additional breaks during the day, including with regard to lactation or medical issues, you must communicate your request for additional breaks with your manager or the designated HR representative.